The Science of Active vs. Passive Learning in Virtual Classrooms

 Conclusion

-Active learning is essential for effective education and training, particularly in virtual environments where passive learning can easily dominate.
+An active learning strategy is essential for effective education and training, particularly in virtual environments where passive learning can easily dominate.
 By understanding the science behind active versus passive learning and implementing strategies to promote engagement and interaction, educators and corporate trainers can create dynamic and effective virtual learning experiences.
 Embracing the potential of virtual platforms to facilitate active learning can lead to better outcomes, higher retention rates, and more meaningful educational experiences.

 Learn more about how Engageli facilitates active learning environments: take our tour!